jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Answer yes to any prompts.

+ServerApp.authenticate_prometheus : Bool
+    Default: ``True``

+    "
+            Require authentication to access prometheus metrics.

+ServerApp.authorizer_class : Type
+    Default: ``'jupyter_server.auth.authorizer.AllowAllAuthorizer'``

+    The authorizer class to use.

+ServerApp.autoreload : Bool
+    Default: ``False``

+    Reload the webapp when changes are made to any Python src files.

 ServerApp.base_url : Unicode
     Default: ``'/'``

     The base URL for the Jupyter server.

                            Leading and trailing slashes can be omitted, and will automatically be added.

 ServerApp.browser : Unicode
     Default: ``''``

     Specify what command to use to invoke a web browser when starting the server.
 If not specified, the default browser will be determined by the `webbrowser` standard library module, which allows setting of the BROWSER environment variable to override it.

 ServerApp.certfile : Unicode